coneda/kor_cluster/README.md

 available on a distinct port and brings a web process as well as a background process to perform various tasks (mostly image processing).

+To combine the services and potentially use a joint SSL certificate, a nginx server is also part of a cluster.
+Its configuration is based on existing instances and their setup.

 ## Usage

 The script features several commands which all operate either on the cluster or